Matt989MK/keyboard-humanizer/README.md

 ## 🖥️ Platform Support

 - **Windows, Linux, macOS**: Auto-detected, no config needed.
-- If a feature isn’t supported, you’ll get a clear error.
+- If a feature isn't supported, you'll get a clear error.
 - Requires GUI access (not headless).

 ---